 - A self-addressed stamped envelope (SASE) must accompany all submissions for response only.
 As of August 15, 2016, we can no longer return manuscripts.

-- Poet Lore will recycle any submission that does not provide contact information; therefore, any submission that does not provide a return address with a SASE will not receive a reply as to the editorial decision.
+- Poet Lore will recycle any submission that does not provide contact information; any submission that does not provide a return address with a SASE will not receive a reply regarding the editorial decision.

 Mail paper submission to: